Animesh911/drought-tolerance-rice-genotypes/README.md

-# drought-tolerance-rice-genotypes
+# Phenotypic Analysis of Morphological Features

-Phenotypic and statistical characterization of advanced rice breeding lines under normal and drought stress conditions to identify drought-tolerant genotypes
+This repository contains scripts and data for analyzing morphological features of advanced rice breeding lines grown under control and drought stress conditions.